Skip to content

 });

-// ... log in, then save session.id somewhere ...
+// ... set up, then save computer.id somewhere ...

-await client.computers.delete(session.id!);
+await client.computers.delete(computer.id!);

 // Subsequent runs